benedekrozemberczki/APPNP/README.md

 | n | 3 |

 ### Options
-Training a SimGNN model is handled by the `src/main.py` script which provides the following command line arguments.
+Training an APPNP/PPNP model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options
 ```